neoatlantis/game-3plus3-advisor/README.md

 Sächsli: an Automated Bot for Game 3+3
 ======================================

-This is an automated bot for game [3+3][3P3], which is also available on the chat software Telegram using @gamee bot.
+This is an automated bot for game [3+3][3P3].
+Beside the link, the game is available on the chat software Telegram by calling its @gamee bot.

+_Saechsli_ plays this game automatically, and may achieve a score of 10000-20000(a matter of luck).
+It serves as a browser userscript, and communicates a background service on Python, the latter doing searches and instructs the former.

 ## Requirements